 - You are in immediate danger of harming yourself.

 - You are in immediate danger of hurting someone else.

-- A student has recently experienced a physical or sexual assault.
+- You experienced a recent sexual assault.

 Suicide Prevention Resources